-The new year has brought many new changes to businesses everywhere, including Arizona paid sick time laws.
-Due to Arizona Proposition 206 being approved in the election, companies statewide have been working hard to adjust to the minimum wage raise and increased Arizona paid sick time law.
-Arizona minimum wage was raised to $10 an hour and employees were given an extra 24 to 40 hours of paid sick leave each year.
-These changes will impact AZ businesses if they are not prepared to alter their yearly goals and budget plan.
-Knowing more about state law changes will help a balance between your production income and employment numbers.
-Here is all you need to know about existing PTO plans to help your business thrive:
+The passing of Prop 206 in Arizona created new payroll changes to businesses everywhere, including Arizona paid sick time laws.
+After Arizona Proposition 206 was approved, companies statewide have worked hard to adjust to the minimum wage raise and increased Arizona paid sick time law.
+Arizona’s minimum wage was raised to $10.00 an hour in 2017 and resides at $12.00 an hour in 2020.
+Additionally, employees were given an extra 24 to 40 hours of paid sick leave each year.

 What is Considered Paid Sick Leave?

-While the criteria of this newly implemented law is not necessarily negative, it will provide challenges for employers and employees alike.
-One of the cons of Prop 206 is that it creates more financial responsibility for business owners to handle than before.
-Business owners will have to be wary about denying an employee’s request for PTO because it can be used against them if the employee is fired later on.
+While the long-term effects of these laws are not necessarily negative, they have provided challenges for employers and employees alike.
+One of the cons of Prop 206 is that it created more financial responsibility for business owners to handle than before.
+Business owners have to be wary about denying an employee’s request for PTO because it can be used against them if the employee is fired later on.
 An ex-employee can make a claim that they were refused an attempt to utilize a benefit of their employment.

-Prop 206 changes are especially frustrating for smaller businesses who will have to find new employees to replace those who are taking their sick leave.
+Prop 206 changes have been especially challenging for smaller businesses that have to find new employees to replace those who are taking their sick leave.
 Furthermore, some employers already have an earned time off policy that combines vacation and sick leave all in one.
-It is unclear how these companies will be affected by this law change, and whether or not their 40 accrued hours will be applied towards vacation time or PTO only.

 How Your Business Will Be Affected